nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ### verifyurl

 This URL points to a simple text file that contains all relay fingerprints (one per line) of the organization and can be used to automatically verify the operatorurl claim.
+The file may contain comments (lines starting with #).
 The verifyurl MUST be on the same domain as the operatorurl.

 example: